schr0841/project-3-group-03/README.md

 Using a local PostgreSQL server, we were able to query the data using SQLAlchemy combined with psycopg2 and bring the results back into Python for further use.

 ## Research Questions
-Our initial query showed that there was not uniform sampling done in each state.
+Our initial query showed that no uniform sampling was done in each state.
 - Vermont had the highest sampling rate at 0.009
 - California had the lowest at 0.0001